 |Leica X Vario||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the Z7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Q Typ 116 does not feature such a mic input.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the Q Typ 116 and the Z7 have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Leica Q Typ 116 or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica Q (Typ 116):